openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 * `request_uri`
     * OPTIONAL.
 URL where Request Object value can be retrieved from, as specified in Section 6.2 of [@!OpenID.Core].
 * `id_token_type`:
     * OPTIONAL.
 Space-separated string that specifies the types of ID token the RP wants to obtain, with the values appearing in order of preference.
 The allowed individual values are `subject_signed` and `attester_signed` (see (#dynamic-siop-metadata)).
 The default value is `attester_signed`.
 The RP determines the type if ID token returned based on the comparison of the `iss` and `sub` claims values (see(see (#siop-id-token-validation)).
 In order to preserve compatibility with existing OpenID Connect deployments, the OP MAY return an ID token that does not fulfill the requirements as expressed in this parameter.
-So the RP SHOULD be prepared to reliable handle such an outcome.
+So the RP SHOULD be prepared to reliably handle such an outcome.

 To prevent duplication, registration parameters MUST be passed either in `registration` or `registration_uri` parameters or `request` or `request_uri` parameters.
 Therefore, when `request` or `request_uri` parameters are NOT present, and RP is NOT using OpenID Federation 1.0 Automatic Registration to pass entire registration metadata, `registration` or `registration_uri` parameters MUST be present in the request.
 When `request` or `request_uri` parameters are present, `registration` or `registration_uri` parameters MUST be included in either of those parameters.